There are organizations that offer legal advice and services, in some cases pro bono, for writers and journalists experiencing online harassment.

-Episodes of cyberstalking, nonconsensual pornography, defamation, true threats of violence, and severe cases of cyber harassment involving a “course of conduct” (i.e. ongoing behaviors from the same perpetrator) can merit a lawyer’s involvement, along with a number of other harassing behaviors that might cause you substantial emotional distress.
+There are many reasons you may decide to contact a lawyer when experiencing online harassment.
+A layer may be able to help you with: nonconsensual intimate imagery, defamation, true threats of violence, cyberstalking, and severe cases of cyber harassment involving a “course of conduct” (i.e. ongoing behaviors from the same perpetrator) can merit a lawyer’s involvement, along with a number of other harassing behaviors that might cause you substantial emotional distress.

-There are, however, many kinds of online harassment that a lawyer can’t necessarily help you with.
-While many forms of online harassment are exhausting, emotionally taxing, and even traumatic for the target (not to mention ethically reprehensible), they may not be illegal.
-For example, a person who is calling you offensive or hateful names on social media, or engaging in ad hominem attacks against you, is likely engaging in a form of speech protected by the First Amendment—in which case, a lawyer is not likely to get involved.
-(This is where blocking and muting can come in handy, along with deploying members of your support community to denounce hate and engage in acts of counterspeech.)
-Even threats of violence, which aren’t always protected by the First Amendment, can present a gray area online: the legal definition of a “true threat” is narrow and can be challenging to apply in an online context, where discerning a speaker’s intent (or disproving their claims that they did not intend the message to be threatening) can be difficult.
+However, there are many forms of online harassment that a lawyer can’t necessarily help you with.
+While most abusive tactics are exhausting, emotionally taxing, and even traumatic for the target (not to mention ethically reprehensible), they are not necessarily illegal.
+For example, a person who is calling you offensive or hateful names on social media, or engaging in ad hominem attacks against you, is probably engaging in speech protected by the First Amendment—in which case, a lawyer is not likely to get involved.
+Even threats of violence, which aren’t always protected by the First Amendment, can present a gray area online: the legal definition of a “true threat” is narrow and can be challenging to apply in an online context, where discerning a speaker’s intent can be difficult.

 Authors Guild members have access to a range of resources, including The Writer’s Legal Guide, which offers information about libel, privacy, and the limits of free expression, among a bevy of copyright and publishing issues.
 Certain Authors Guild membership levels also give members access to experienced lawyers.
 You must be a member of the Author’s Guild to have access to these services.
 Dues range from $35–125.

 CCRI is a nonprofit organization fighting online abuse and advocating for social and legal innovation to bring about change.
-They’re known for their work advocating for victims of nonconsensual pornography in particular.
+They’re especially known for their work advocating for victims of nonconsensual intimate imagery.
 CCRI’s attorneys web page lists pro bono legal projects and state-by-state contact information for lawyers offering pro bono consultation in cases of “revenge porn.”

 The RCFP provides pro bono legal representation and other legal resources to protect First Amendment freedoms and the news-gathering rights of journalists.
 Their Legal Defense and Freedom of Information Act Hotline, manned by RCFP attorneys, is available to working journalists 24/7.